 But what are the differences between the dumbbell bench press vs the barbell bench press?
 The dumbbell bench press loads each side of your body with two independent loads, has a stronger demand for stability, and potentially more range of motion.
 The barbell bench press allows you to be able to move more overall weight through your chest and triceps.

-In this article, I will go through exactly what the differences are between the exercises, how to best perform them, and key points regarding what the pros and cons are.
+In this article, I will go through exactly what the differences are between the dumbbell press vs bench press, how to best perform them, and key points regarding what the pros and cons are.
 By the end, you’ll be able to determine which exercise will be more beneficial to add to your training routine.

 The Differences Between a Dumbbell Bench Press vs Barbell Bench Press